 - Submit at least one article that arises from the fieldwork for consideration for publication in Compare

-Applications must be submitted in English and contain the following:
+Applications must be submitted in English and contain the following in this form.

 - A 2-page CV/Resume – please specify the date of your enrolment as a doctoral candidate or admission to a doctoral programme;